mattermost/mattermost-integration-gitlab/README.md

  3. Click **Add Web Hook** to check that a new entry about your webhook is added to the **Web hooks** section below the button.
  4. Leave this page open as we'll come back to it to test that everything is working.

-4. **Connect your project to your Mattermost account for incoming webhook**
+4. **Connect your project to your Mattermost account for incoming webhooks**
  1. Log in to your Mattermost account, and from three dot icon at the top of the left-hand menu go to **Account Settings** > **Integrations** > **Incoming Webhooks** > **Edit**.
  2. Under **Add a new incoming webhook** select the channel in which you want GitLab notifications to appear, then click **Add**, which should create a new entry below.
  3. From the new entry below, copy the contents next to **URL** (we'll refer to this as `https://<your-mattermost-webhook-URL>` and add it to your Heroku server).